 Additional staircase specifications:

-- A handrail is essential on one side for stairs less than one metre wide
+- A handrail is essential on one side for stairs less than 1m wide.

 Staircase design ideas